verdant-studio/hub/README.md

 Aggregate, monitor, and act on data from all your WordPress sites in one place.

 > [!IMPORTANT]
-> This plugin is not yet ready for production.
+> This application is not yet ready for production.

 ## About